jpsm83/health/documentation/n8n/article_seo.md

 # DETAILED DOCUMENTATION

-**IMPORTANT CONTEXT:** This content is for a **women's spot app** that covers topics including women's intimate wellness, personal wellness, relationships, health, beauty, nutrition, travel, and decor.
+**IMPORTANT CONTEXT:** This content is for a **women's spot app** that covers topics including women's intimate wellness, personal wellness, relationships, health, beauty, nutrition, life, intimacy, fitness and weight loss.
 These topics are educational, informational, and focused on sharing experiences and information about women's daily life - NOT explicit content.

 **CRITICAL SAFETY NOTE:** Even though this is educational content about women's and includes some intimate articles, search engines and content filters may flag content with sexual terminology.
 Always use "intimate wellness," "personal wellness," or "relationship wellness" instead of explicit terms to ensure proper SEO performance and content safety.